Answers to some of our most Frequently Asked Questions

 Liner cuts are extremely rare because to the user, a RenoSys pool liner appears like a soft coating of some type.
-In the unlikely case of a liner cut occurring, your membrane can be easily repaired with the underwater patch kit provided at completion of every project.
+In the unlikely case of a liner cut occurring, your membrane can be easily repaired with the underwater patch kit provided at the completion of every project.

 Typical gutters can leak over time.
 It is always wise to pressure test a gutter prior to installing a RenoSys liner.
 Pool piping should also be pressure tested if they are suspect.

 Absolutely.
 A RenoSys PVC Pool Liner provides significant advantages for a new pool surface.
 First off, you are going to pay for some new interior surface anyway making the RenoSys advantages particularly affordable.
-RenoSys costs far less than tile, is only a small amount more in initial cost than a new plaster job or an epoxy paint (except in Florida).
+RenoSys costs far less than tile is only a small amount more in initial cost than a new plaster job or an epoxy paint (except in Florida).
 You will be assured of a pool that will be watertight.
-Chlorinated water and water at inappropriate pH values will not be direct injected into your concrete causing deterioration.
+Chlorinated water and water at inappropriate pH values will not be direct-injected into your concrete causing deterioration.
 Cold joints will not be subject to leakage.
-The surface will be much easier to maintain while providing a safer more slip resistant surface.
+The surface will be much easier to maintain while providing a safer more slip-resistant surface.